Vegetative state: Definition

 There are several definitions that vary by technical versus layman's usage.
 There are different legal implications in different countries.

 Medical definition

-Per the British Royal College of Physicians of London, a persistent vegetative state is "a wakeful unconscious state that lasts longer than a few weeks is referred to as a persistent (or 'continuing') vegetative state".
+Per the definition of the British Royal College of Physicians of London, "a wakeful unconscious state that lasts longer than a few weeks is referred to as a persistent (or 'continuing') vegetative state".

-"Vegetative state"
+Vegetative state

 The vegetative state is a chronic or long-term condition.
 This condition differs from a coma: a coma is a state that lacks both awareness and wakefulness.
 Patients in a vegetative state may have awoken from a coma, but still have not regained awareness.
 In the vegetative state patients can open their eyelids occasionally and demonstrate sleep-wake cycles, but completely lack cognitive function.
 The vegetative state is also called a "coma vigil".
 The chances of regaining awareness diminish considerably as the time spent in the vegetative state increases.